orm81zp/project-BabyYodaBot/README.md

 ### Commands for further implementation

 ```

-change-note               - used to change a note: change-note <Id> <text>
-search-note               - used to search notes by content (case-insensitive): search-note <search>
-remove-note               - used to remove a note: remove-note <Id>

 add-tag                   - used to add a tag: add-tag <Id> <tag|s>
-search-by-tag             - used to display all notes found by a tag (case-insensitive, strict match): search-by-tag <tag|s>
 remove-tag                - used to remove a tag (strict match): remove-tag <Id> <tag|s>
 all-tags                  - used to display all tags with associated notes: all-tags
 ```